cyrex562/zeromq/old/builds/zos/README.md

         pax -o from=iso8859-1 -pp -rvzf libzmq-git-2014-07-23.pax.Z

-The result should be a `libzmq-git` directory with the source in EBCDIC format, on the z/OS UNIX System Services system ready to start building.
+The result should be a `libzmq-git` directory with the source in EBCDIC format, on the z/OS UNIX System Services system Ready to start building.

 See also the [`pax` man